matsim-vsp/parallel_qsim_rust/README.md

 This can probably done somewhere else as well...

 To use the rust nightly build from CLion go to Settings -> Rust -> Standard Library and select the nightly folder.

+To enable code completion on generated items it is necessary to set `org.rust.cargo.evaluate.build.scripts` to `true` in `Experimental Features` Dialog

 ### Set up on the Math Cluster / HLRN

 Since Rust is build into a binary executable (this is important for Java Developers 🙃) it has to be built on the